WICG/background-sync/explainer.md

 ## What's All This About?

 Modern web applications with heavy client-side logic often find themselves in need of the ability to synchronize data with the server.
-This need is exascerbated by new [offline capabilities](https://github.com/slightlyoff/ServiceWorker) that enable applications to run while disconnected entirely from the server.
+This need is exacerbated by new [offline capabilities](https://github.com/slightlyoff/ServiceWorker) that enable applications to run while disconnected entirely from the server.

 Consider the case of a Twitter application.
 Who can say when 140 characters of genius will strike?
 In that moment it's _clearly_ preferable for a Twitter client to provide a "send later" button in cases where sending doesn't initially succeed (e.g., while offline).
 Similar work-saving is natural in document editing applications and event in consumption, e.g.,Kindle applications synchronizing on furthest-read page.